Adamant-im/AIPs/AIPS/aip-16.md

 ## Abstract
 <!--A short (~200 word) description of the technical issue being addressed.-->
-A message which sent in reply to other message must be stored with reply-to indetificator.
+A message which sent in reply to other message must be stored with reply-to identifier.

 ## Motivation